 This former leprosarium is a rehabilitation center set in beautiful, quiet grounds next to the river.
 Colonial-style architecture includes a church with flying Buttresses.
 The institute plans to open a museum in a building restored to its original 19th century condition.
 Information about the institute is available at the office.

 The Wiang Kum Kam archeological park is too large to be covered on foot.
 There are several ways to get around.
 Tours around the site can be made by tram or horse and carriage.
 Tours take 45 minutes to 1 hour during which stops are made at six to nine ancient monuments.
 Tickets can be booked at the information center.
 Visitors receive a brochure in English with information about the site.
-You can choose the option of an organised half day tour River Cruise to Wiang Kum Kam.
+You can choose the option of an organized half day tour River Cruise to Wiang Kum Kam.
 This included pick-up from the central of Chiang Mai to where you were taken to the Ping River for the gentle boat cruise south to the ancient city.
 Approaching from the river you see the distinctive Chedi Si Liam, a pyramid shaped chedi which was built by King Mengrai in memory of his dead wife.
 Closer inspection of the chedi reveals individually carved niches all with their own Buddha image Our tour included a horse-drawn carriage and the guide would take you around the sites or you can contact travel agency in Chiang Mai town to organize private tour to Wiang Kum Kam.
-I recommend, if you would like to know the all history of the ancient town, you shoud travel with a tour guide.
+I recommend, if you would like to know the all history of the ancient town, you should travel with a tour guide.
 Because there’re many ruin temples in the area which included the interested history in the past.

 Entrance fee & opening hours